Are you an adviser? Go to Unbiased Pro

 Should I transfer my final salary pension scheme?

-Many employers are moving to defined contribution schemes because they can be costly for employers to run.
+Many employers are moving to defined contribution schemes as defined benefit schemes can be costly for employers to run.

 You won’t be transferred out of a defined benefit pension without your consent, though an employer may close it to new contributions and move you onto a defined contribution scheme going forward (in which case you retain the benefits you’ve built up to date).